 Select Connection: INPUT[inlineListSuggester(optionQuery(#permanent_note), optionQuery(#literature_note), optionQuery(#fleeting_note)):connections]

 The term curse of dimensionality was introduced in 1961 by Bellman.
 Nowadays it is a general term related to high dimensional data, spanning in different domains like machine learning, data mining and obviously the k Nearest Neighbor problem.
-In this context, it refers to the exponential dependency on the number of dimensions for space and time.
-One of the reasons for this dependency is related to the distance concentration, a phenomenon where in high dimensions the distances between all pairs of points have almost the same value.
-Studies on the distance metrics which are used to measure similarity between objects have been made, focusing particularly on the functional defined as:
+In this context, it refers to the exponential dependency of both space and time on the number of dimensions.
+A key reason for this inefficiency is related to the distance concentration, a phenomenon where in high dimensions the distances between all pairs of points have almost the same value.
+To illustrate the effect, consider the example in Figure \ref{}.

 which is a norm for and a quasinorm for since it violates the triangle inequality.
 Specifically on the quasinorms, a paper @aggarwalSurprisingBehaviorDistance2001 allegedly proved that using lower values of , specifically fractional, helped to differentiate better the farthest and nearest distance of the points to the origin and thus reducing the distance concentration.
 Recently though it has been disproven @mirkesFractionalNormsQuasinorms2020, the results obtained in the first paper were deducted from a too small sample, so they are not statistically relevant and further it proved that smaller distance concentration does not mean better accuracy.